mattpontifex/Rmimic/README.md

 <p align="center"><img src="/screencaps/screencap_RmimicTtest.png?raw=true" width="600" alt="screencap RmimicTtest"></p>

 * **RmimicChisquare**: Function that computes SPSS style results for Chi-square analysis with odds ratios and confidence intervals.
-For samples less than 1000, Fishers exact test statistic is used.
+For samples less than 1000, Fishers exact test statistic is used if possible.
 The function can handle outcomes with more than 2 levels and will perform comparisons for each pair of outcomes.
 ```r
     chisquareresult <- Rmimic::RmimicChisquare(variables=c('Sex', 'Survived'), data=Titanic,